Horse Vaccines – What Does Your Horse Need?

-- Rarely, a horse will have an immediate reaction to a vaccine, even if previous vaccinations don’t create a reaction.
+- Rarely, a horse will immediately react to a vaccine, even if previous vaccinations don’t create a reaction.
 Severe reactions need a vet’s attention within a few minutes.
 Having your vet administer vaccines puts your vet on the farm should a severe reaction occur.

 - Some horses may feel a bit under the weather after vaccines.
 Checking your horse’s temperature and vital signs often for the first few days gives you an idea of how your horse is feeling.

 - You may also find a lump or muscle soreness after vaccines are given.
-Your horse may want an ice pack and a day off from exercise if that’s the case.
+If that’s the case, your horse may want an ice pack and a day off from exercise.